Imperium (professional wrestling)

-In April 2022, Gunther and Kaiser debuted on the SmackDown brand as a duo, dropping the Imperium name, with Gunther winning the WWE Intercontinental Championship in June.
-Three months later, Vinci was reintroduced and reunited Imperium as a trio.
+Wolfe was kicked out of Imperium in May 2021, and Aichner left the group in April 2022; later that month, Gunther and Kaiser debuted on the SmackDown brand as a duo and dropped the Imperium name, with Gunther later becoming the longest-reigning WWE Intercontinental Champion.
+Imperium reunited as a trio when Vinci rejoined in September 2022, but he was kicked out in April 2024.
+Imperium quietly disbanded in late 2024.

 Background

 From 2016 to 2019, Gunther and Ludwig Kaiser (then known as Walter and Axel Dieter Jr.) were members of a stable called Ringkampf alongside Timothy Thatcher and Christian Michael Jakobi, in which they worked on several European promotions.
 Ringkampf's first match occurred on 23 September 2016 when Axel Dieter Jr. teamed up with Walter and Thatcher to defeat Da Mack, Francis Kaspin and John Klinger in a tag team match at the wXw Shotgun Live Tour in Ludwigshafen.
 Ringkampf also wrestled for Progress Wrestling.
-At Chapter 47, Ringkampf (Walter, Dieter and Thatcher) challenged British Strong Style (Pete Dunne, Trent Seven and Tyler Bate) for all of their championships, in a six-man tag team match, but they were unsucessful.
+At Chapter 47, Ringkampf (Walter, Dieter and Thatcher) challenged British Strong Style (Pete Dunne, Trent Seven and Tyler Bate) for all of their championships, in a six-man tag team match, but they were unsuccessful.
 In October 2020, Walter announced he would close Ringkampf since he, Wolfe and Barthel wouldn't work for wXw.